How tiny devices known as geolocators are unlocking the biggest secrets of bird migration

 Nonetheless, the technology’s ability to deliver new information on numerous species will continue to teach us about the amazing migrations of birds.
 The Eastern Willets of New Jersey, Vancouver’s Swainson’s Thrushes, and the Golden-crowned Sparrows of Point Reyes all make astounding migratory journeys.
 Tracking them has opened a fascinating window on the world of birds.

 Anne Murray is the author of A Nature Guide to Boundary Bay and Tracing Our Past: A Heritage Guide to Boundary Bay (Nature Guides B.C.).
-She also wrote about Reifel Migratory Bird Sanctuary, Delta, British Columbia, Hotspot Near You No. 132, and Drayton Harbor, Blaine, Washington, Hotspot Near You No. 149.
+She also wrote about Reifel Migratory Bird Sanctuary, Delta, British Columbia, Hotspot Near You No. 132; Drayton Harbor, Blaine, Washington, No. 149; and the Boundary Bay Dykes, Delta and Surrey, British Columbia, No. 173.

 Have you found a bird with a geolocator?
 Check for an email address on the device to notify the researchers.